CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     ![CompuTec WMS - All Settings](./media/wms-all-settings.webp)

-    1. Type in the server name – it must be the same as a server name defined in the SAP Business One System Landscape Directory service!
+    1. Type in the server name – it must be the **same** as a **server name defined in the SAP Business One System Landscape Directory service**!
 (The default server port number for SAP HANA is 40000).
     2. Type in the license server name/address.
 (The default license server port number for SAP HANA is 30002).
     3. Cleanup connection pool every (min) – a connection pool is a cache of connections to a database.
 It is created so that the connections can be reused during future requests to the database.
     4. SAP Business One User Name.